-The system of arcades can help with weather and climate protection for pedestrians that are visiting the district and should keep an active street level for the area.
-Another type of user that needs to be accommodated is the patients and visitors of the hospital.
+The system of weather protection can help with weather and climate protection for pedestrians that are visiting the district and should promote an active street level for the area.
+In addition to the local population of residents and businesses, this district also must accommodate patients and visitors of the hospital - a diverse group from around the world.
 This is a diverse group of people that could be from anywhere in the world, and could be in the hospital for multiple seasons.
 Having an arcade cross over 2nd Street in front of Saint Marys would create the same problems as a skywalk does without the benefit of being climate controlled because you lose the ambient heat coming from buildings.

-A single pedestrian subway that runs north-south straight into the lower level of Saint Marys Hospital should allow for patients, visitors and employees to enter and exit the hospital in a climate controlled environment.
+A single pedestrian subway that runs north-south straight into the lower level of Saint Marys Hospital could allow for patients, visitors and employees to enter and exit the hospital in a climate controlled environment.
 Protection from weather is not the only benefit that the pedestrian subway would have for the district.
 Because of the elevation increase from the sidewalk to Saint Marys entrance, the entrance is not ADA accessible.
-The pedestrian subway would create an accessible route into the hospital that does not require patients to enter at a different entrance that is farther away.
+The pedestrian subway would create an accessible route into the hospital that does not require patients to enter at a more remote entrance.
 This ease of access to the north provides persons with accessibility issues the same opportunities to visit the retail without being required to go so far out of their way.
 The elevation is a challenge to the pedestrian subway as well.
-Entrance and exit to the pedestrian subway would be at basement level on the east of the main stairs, but because the basement level is higher up there would need to be an angle inside of the pedestrian subway to get it below the street.
+Entrance and exit to the pedestrian subway would be at basement level on the east of the main stairs, but because the basement level is higher up there would need to be a slope inside of the pedestrian subway to get it below the street.